 Diatom Metrics

-Diatom metrics were calculated in an Access database and using R statistical software (Attachment 1).
+Diatom metrics were calculated using R statistical software and an Access database (Attachment 2).
 For each of the DONA traits, taxa richness, relative richness, relative abundance metrics were calculated for each sample using R code originally written by S. Spaulding of the USGS (2020).
 Additional metrics were calculated for the DONA and Tetra Tech traits such as the weighted averages of trait values (Appendix A).
 The traits included eight categories, including biological condition, ion sensitivity, nutrient sensitivity, saprobity, trophic status, moisture, oxygen sensitivity, and tolerance.
 All 394 metric calculations were based on unique harmonized taxa identifications within the samples.
 There was no exclusion of taxa or individuals due to lack of standardization or ambiguous redundancy.

 Site Classification